 6 December 1917 is a day indelibly etched in the hearts and minds of the citizens of Halifax and Dartmouth, Nova Scotia.
 On that Thursday the Norwegian vessel SS Imo, carrying Belgian relief supplies, and the French freighter SS Mont Blanc, carrying munitions, collided in Halifax Harbour, thereby creating what was then considered to be the worst man-made disaster in the world's history.

 Presented here for the first time in 100 years are 123 MacLaughlan photographs of damaged buildings in and around the devastated area.
-Some locations have been identified based on notations on the images and/or the research work by Archives staff, however, the majority remain unidentified.
+Some locations have been identified based on notations on the images and/or the research work by Archives staff and contributing researchers.

 Listen and watch videos based on the stories of five survivors.
 Hear their accounts of the disaster voiced and see what they saw, as life began again, through the images by W. G. MacLaughlan in January and February of 1918 as he photographed what was still standing in these neighborhoods.

 Explore one of the defining events in Halifax’s long history, through on-the-scene documentation generated in the days immediately following the disaster.

 The dynamic story of how Halifax was rebuilt in the years immediately following the disaster is re-created through 150 heritage photographs, maps, architectural plans and documents, plus useful background information.
 An ideal source for school projects – and a powerful visual memory of a city destroyed and rebuilt.